Alastair2D/injection_dependent/README.md

 As a user,
 so I know the last injection site,
 I want to be able to see this.

+As a user,
+so I can see previous sites used,
+I want to be able to view confirmation history.

+As a user,
+so I can avoid certain sites,
+I want to be able to configure this in settings.
 ```

 ### UI Modelling